Twallace51/nushell.github.io/book/types_of_data.md

 │ age  │ 25  │
 ╰──────┴─────╯
 ```
+Note:
+- Since a table is essentially an indexed list of records with the same keys,
+ [`insert`](/commands/docs/insert.md) can also be used to add a new column and values to a table.

 You can also manage records by converting them into tables first.
 For example: